The risk of prostate cancer increases as men age.

 Doctors may suspect prostate cancer based on the symptoms, the results of a digital rectal examination, or the results of screening blood tests.
 The screening blood test is a measurement of prostate-specific antigen (PSA) levels.
 PSA is a substance produced only by prostate gland tissue.

 If the results of a digital rectal examination or PSA test suggest prostate cancer, tissue samples from the prostate are taken and analyzed (biopsy).
 When doing a biopsy, doctors usually first obtain images of the prostate by inserting an ultrasound probe (transducer) into the rectum (transrectal ultrasonography).
 Doctors then insert a needle through the probe and use the needle to obtain tissue samples several times (transrectal ultrasound-guided prostate biopsy).
-Usually, 5 or 6 samples are taken from each side of the prostate to increase the likelihood of finding a small cancer.
+Usually, 5 or 6 samples are taken from each side of the prostate.
+Taking many samples increases the likelihood of finding a small cancer.
 This procedure takes only a few minutes, and men are usually given local anesthesia.

 Grading and staging help doctors determine the likely course and the best treatment of the cancer.

 The Gleason scoring system is the most common way to grade prostate cancer.
-Based on the microscopic examination of tissues obtained from the biopsy, a number between 1 and 5 is assigned based on how distorted the cells appear.
-Because cancer cells often vary in their appearance, the number score for the most common abnormal cells is added to the number for the next most common abnormal cells to give a total score from 2 to 10.
-Scores between 6 and 7 are most common.
+Based on the microscopic examination of tissues obtained from the biopsy, a number is assigned based on how distorted the cells appear.
+The current version of this scoring system gives each cancer a grade score between 1 and 5.
 The higher the number (high grade), the more aggressive the cancer is and the more likely it is that the cancer will spread.

 Prostate cancers are staged according to three criteria:

 Testing to stage the cancer is often done when cancer is diagnosed.
 However, such testing may not be necessary when the likelihood of spread beyond the prostate is extremely low.
-Likelihood of spread is low when cancers have a Gleason score of 7 or less, the PSA level is less than 10 ng/mL, and the cancer has not penetrated the surface of the gland.
+Likelihood of spread is low when cancers have a grade score of 2 or less, the PSA level is less than 10 ng/mL (10 mcg/L), and the cancer has not penetrated the surface of the gland.
 Results of the digital rectal examination, ultrasonography, and biopsy reveal how far the cancer has spread within the prostate.

 If likelihood of spread is not low, doctors usually do computed tomography (CT) or magnetic resonance imaging (MRI) of the abdomen and pelvis.
 Sometimes MRI is done using a special coil inserted in the rectum.
 A bone scan may be done in people who have pain in their bones or who have a very high PSA or Gleason score.